 You have to learn to identify Phishing Attacks to know more about protection from phishing in general so that you can avoid Phishing scams.

 1] Verify the sender’s email and then only respond to emails.
-Usually, the websites or email addresses from where you are receiving emails are almost identical to normal email addresses that you may know.
-An ‘o’ may be replaced with a ‘0’ (zero) or there may be two ‘ss’ instead of one ‘s’.
+Usually, the websites or email addresses from which you are receiving emails are almost identical to normal email addresses that you may know.
+An ‘o’ may be replaced with a ‘0’ (zero), or there may be two ‘ss’ instead of one ‘s’.
 These kinds of errors are easily overlooked by the human eye, and these form the basis of such attacks.

 3] Do not provide any financial or contact details to any website or email.
 Know when to trust a website, take precautions before clicking on any web links and follow the basic internet usage safety norms.